Leslie Ann Pamela Montenegro del Real

 Freelance:

-Two unidentified assailants on February 5, 2018 shot dead Pamela Montenegro, a journalist, satirist and social media commentator who was also known as Pamika, in the beachside resort city of Acapulco, according to news reports.
+Two unidentified assailants fatally shot journalist and satirist Pamela Montenegro on February 5, 2018 in the beachside resort city of Acapulco in Mexico’s Guerrero state, according to news reports.

-The attack took place between 6 p.m. and 7 p.m. in A Todos los Santos, a restaurant that Montenegro owned with her husband.
-According to a statement given that same day by Roberto Álvarez Heredia, a spokesperson for the Guerrero state attorney general’s office, two unidentified attackers entered the restaurant and immediately approached Montenegro, who was sitting with her husband.
-The assailants fired at least two shots at Montenegro’s face and abdomen, before fleeing, according to the statement and initial police report to which CPJ had access.
-The report did not say whether the attackers said anything to Montenegro before shooting.
+The attack took place between 6 and 7 p.m. inside A Todos los Santos, a restaurant that Montenegro owned with her husband.
+According to a statement given that same day by Roberto Álvarez Heredia, a spokesperson for the Guerrero state attorney general’s office (FGE), two unidentified attackers entered the restaurant and immediately approached Montenegro, who was sitting with her husband.
+The assailants fired at least two shots at Montenegro’s face and abdomen before fleeing, according to the statement and initial police report to which CPJ had access.
+The report did disclose whether the attackers said anything to Montenegro before shooting.

-CPJ was unable to find any recent stories on El Sillón, Montenegro’s El Sillón Facebook page or videos on her YouTube channel that met Olea’s description.
+CPJ was unable to find any recent stories on El Sillón, Montenegro’s El Sillón Facebook page, or videos on her YouTube channel that met Olea’s description.
 Her recent publications on El Sillón’s Facebook page included several critical posts about Acapulco mayor Evodio Velázquez and posts in support of candidates running for office in the July 2018 elections, but no reports on organized crime in Acapulco or its surrounding area.
+The posts are no longer available on Facebook, but CPJ reviewed them at the time.

 CPJ could not locate Cervantes Magno for comment.